gkorpal/gkorpal.github.io/_pages/book-list.md

 <img src="/images/book2.jpg" alt="">

+* **Fun and Fundamentals of Mathematics** by *J. V. Narlikar and M. Narlikar*: This was the first book I bought through flipkart (when it had just started as book selling website).
+Have read it many times, and enjoyed it every time.
 * **Euclid’s Window** by *Leonard Mlodinow*: I loved reading this book (Mlodinow has co-authored "The Grand Design" by Stephen Hawking).
 *  **Euler's Gem** by *David Richeson*: 2+E=F+V was my favourite formula in school and this was the first book I read in college.
 * **Fermat’s Last Theorem** by *Simon Singh*: A very detailed account on Fermat's Theorem with a good number of references.